network-unit-testing-system/nuts/docs/source/tutorial/firststeps.rst

   options:
       num_workers: 100

+If you set up the above folders and files, you're read to write test bundles.

 2. Test Bundle
 --------------

 A test bundle is a YAML-file that is parsed by NUTS.
-It provides data on the actual network configuration and describes which test definitions should be collected and executed.
+It describes which test definitions should be collected and executed and provides data for those tests.
 Such a test bundle contains information on how to run a specific test, such das "ping hosts" or "retrieve information of BGP neighbors".

 Currently only YAML files are supported as test bundle format, but other sources such as other file formats or database entries can be considered in later NUTS versions.